-The DCS has an indirect monitoring of the HV System of ECal1 and ECal2, based on the calibration signals of a Laser System and a LED System, respectively.
-The responses from each calorimeter block are read from a MySQL database which is filled by the online filter program Cinderella, when the option "scaler-ecalmon" is set in the DAQ.
-If more than a certain number of blocks (defined by the detector experts) are shown as "bad" or "broken", an alarm appears in the alerts table and propagates to the buttons of the detector and subsystem.

-If more than a certain threshold of blocks have old timestamps (displayed in PURPLE), this also raises an alarm.
-This can happen because the front-ends attached are off, Cinderella is not running with "scaler-ecalmon" option, the monitoring system (trigger, laser, LEDs) is not working or there is a problem with the MySQL database.
-In such cases, inform the ECals or DAQ experts about it.
+In the DCS, if more than a certain number of blocks (defined by the detector experts) are shown as "bad" or "broken", an alarm appears in the alerts table and propagates to the buttons of the detector and subsystem.
+If more than a certain threshold of blocks, also defined by the detector experts, have old timestamps (displayed in PURPLE), this also raises an alarm.
+This can happen because the application responsible to write the values in the MySQL database is not running or if there is a problem with the MySQL database itself.
+In such cases, inform the detector experts about it.